 “The breaking down of membranes between cultures promotes a seeding and cross-fertilization of the genius that is within each, and allows a rising of the depth-world – both inner and outer – with greater strength than when they were first forged in the childhood of humanity.”

 Locally, we played with that concept during our public planting in April at the Kennedy Woods Savanna in Forest Park – Cultural Diversity Re-weaving the Web of Biodiversity.
 The participants voiced ancestry from over 21 countries, and the Earth Chant part of the experience-deepening opening ceremony, (listen below) carried African and Middle Eastern flavors.
 We enhanced the reconstructed savanna ecosystem by planting 1500 native grass plugs and 300 Eastern Blazing Star prairie wildflowers, seeded in 2018 by fourth, fifth and sixth graders.
 Mother Nature gave us a beautiful day and has been watering our new planting ever since.

 “We are called to assist the Earth to heal her wounds and in the process heal our own – indeed, to embrace the whole creation in all its diversity, beauty and wonder.” — Wangari Maathai, founder of the Green Belt Movement in Kenya and the 2004 Nobel Peace Prize Laureate.

 Listen to the Earth Chant sung by this years participants and accompanied by talented local musicians.

-A few of the many images of dedicated participation by the public planting team of the 2019 Kennedy Woods Spring Planting event.
+Below are a few of the images of the dedicated public planting team at the 2019 Kennedy Woods Savanna Spring Planting event.